romans-weapon/spear-framework/README.md

 ![image](https://user-images.githubusercontent.com/59328701/119258939-7afb5d80-bbe9-11eb-837f-02515cb7cf74.png)

 ## Example Connectors
-Connector is basically the logic/code which allows you to create a pipeline from source to target using the spear framework using which you can ingest data from any source to any destination.
+Connector is basically the logic/code which allows you to create a pipeline from source to target using the spear framework, using which you can write data from any source to any destination.

 ### Target JDBC
 Spear framework supports writing data to any RDBMS with jdbc as destination(postgres/oracle/msql etc..)  from various sources like a file(csv/json/filesystem etc..)/database(RDBMS/cloud db etc..)/streaming(kafka/dir path etc..).Given below are examples of few connectors with JDBC as target.Below examples are written for postgresql as JDBC target,but this can be extended for any jdbc target.